-Anger, clashes in South Africa after alleged gang rapes
+Anger, clashes in South Africa following gang rape arrests

-KRUGERSDORP, South Africa (AP) — Community members in the South African city of Krugersdorp beat suspected illegal miners with sticks and set fire to their camps Thursday following the alleged gang rapes of eight women last week by more than 80 men, some of whom are suspected of being miners.
+KRUGERSDORP, South Africa (AP) — Community members in the South African city of Krugersdorp beat suspected illegal miners with sticks and set fire to their camps Thursday following the arrests of more than 80 men, some thought to be miners, suspected of gang raping eight women last week.

 Residents of Krugersdorp’s Kagiso township also barricaded roads with rocks and burning tires during a protest against the presence of the miners.
 They say they are frustrated with high levels of crime in the area that they blame on the illegal miners and the failure of the police to deal with them.